rx9933/Cardio-Disease/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#jobfunctions)
 # Job Functions
-There are currently 3 job functions that can be run.
+There are currently 5 job functions that can be run.
 Note that these are in addition to the flask routes detailed in Redis Functionality (1).
-Each of the commands listed in Job Functionality can be applied to each of the 4 jobs (test_work, return_topics, max_affected, and graph_rf). *Note*: for the example routes shown below, the job id should be replaced with the job id that the user's receive to screen.
+Each of the commands listed in Job Functionality can be applied to each of the 5 main jobs (return_topics, max_affected, graph_rf, graph_correlation, and correlation). *Note*: for the example routes shown below, the job id should be replaced with the job id that the user's receive to screen.
+As an example, a test job is shown below:
 1. test_work: this function is just a work simulation.
 No real analysis is performed; the worker just sleeps for 20 seconds before returning a random output.
       * To instantiate a job for return_topics:
    ```bash